stephenengland/example-grunt/README.md

 ## Step 3 - Minification, variables, and utilizing multiple targets

 ```
-npm install --save-dev grunt-contrib-htmlmin grunt-contrib-uglify grunt-contrib-clean
+npm install --save-dev grunt-contrib-htmlmin grunt-contrib-uglify grunt-contrib-clean grunt-contrib-copy
 ```

 Open the Gruntfile.js and copy paste [step-3/Gruntfile.js](step-3/Gruntfile.js) into it.

-Try out the minified javascript and html that is output to the "dist" directory.
+Try out the minification and build:
 ```
+grunt buildDev

 grunt build

 grunt spotCheck
 ```

+The minified javascript and html are output to the "dist" directory.
+You can use the non-minified versions still in the "dev" directory.

 Notice that there is a sourceMap file that references back to full source javascript.

-To see a grunt task that minifies and combines files, run:
+To see a grunt task that minifies and combines all javascript files, run:

 ```
 grunt uglify:allScripts